KHard2Bme/Quantitative-Analysis-of-The-Stock-Market/README.md

 # Summary of Findings
 ---
-### Question 1: What is the average closing price for each stock, standard deviation and how do these stocks compare?
+### Question 1: Which stock has the highest average closing price?
+What is the average closing price for each stock, standard deviation and how do these stocks compare?
 ![describe](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/d400c6b3-5e11-47de-bd08-a1242b13c72e)